August 15, 2021

 1 min read

-What is user research? 👨🏻💻
+What is UX research? 🤔

-User experience (UX) research, or user research as it’s commonly referred to, is an important part of the product development process.
-Primarily, UX research involves using different research methods to gather qualitative and quantitative data and insights about how your users interact with your product.
-It is an essential part of developing, building, and launching a product that truly meets the needs, desires, and requirements of your users.
+User experience (UX) research, or user research as it’s commonly referred to, is an important part of the product design process.
+Primarily, UX research involves using different research methods to gather information about how your users interact with your product.
+It is an essential part of developing, building and launching a product that truly meets the requirements of your users.

 Usability Testing - Observational

-One of the best ways to learn about your users and how they interact with your new product is to observe them in their own environment.
+One of the best ways to learn about your users and how they interact with your product is to observe them in their own environment.
 Watch how they accomplish tasks, the order they do things, what frustrates them, and what makes the task easier and/or more enjoyable for your subject.
-The data can be collated to inform the usability of your product, improving intuitive design and what resonates with your users.
+The data can be collated to inform the usability of your product, improving intuitive design, and what resonates with users.

 Competitive Analysis

-Reviewing products already on the market can be a great start to the product development process.
-Why are your competitors’ products successful?
-And how well do they behave for users?
-Learn from their successes, and even better, build on where they may not be performing as well and find where your product fills the gap in the market.
+Reviewing products already in the market can be a great start to the planning process.
+Why are your competitors’ products successful and how well do they behave for users.
+Learn from their successes, and even better build on where they may not be performing the best and find your niche in the market.

 Quantitative Research Methods